 (No) Sleeping on the job: Hybrid work and your sleep habits

 Since the outbreak of the pandemic, the world has changed significantly.
-Even after the government removed its most recent work from home mandate for England in late January 2022, hybrid working is here to stay.
-In January 2022, 84% of workers who had to work from home because of the pandemic planned to continue hybrid working in the future.
-By February 2022, just 8% of workers who had to work from home due to COVID-19 had returned to their place of work full time.
+Even after the government removed its most recent work from home mandate for England in late January 2022, hybrid working is here to stay for many of us.

 4 in 5 employees who worked at home for some point during the pandemic in some capacity said that being able to work from home improved their work/life balance.
 Yet while employees have reacted positively to this new world, there is a risk that hybrid working can impact negatively on your ability to get a good night’s rest.

-That's why, for World Sleep Day, we’ve produced an animation of our top tips to improve sleep hygiene to get a better night’s rest — check it out.
+For World Sleep Day, which falls on 15th March each year, we produced an animation of our top tips to improve sleep hygiene to get a better night’s rest — check it out below.
 We won’t even be offended if you nod off while watching!

 Increased screen time